Webhooks

 - Respond quickly with a 2xx status

 Respond within 10 seconds.
-If you need to do something slow, save the data and process it later.
+If you need to do something slow, save the payload and process it later.

 You'll get notified when: